Mukesh K. Singhmar

 Content distribution

-Once you have created meaningful content, you need to make sure that it reaches the right people.
-This can be done in a number of ways:
+Once you have created meaningful content, you must ensure it reaches the right people.
+This can be done in several ways:

-• Use social media: Platforms like LinkedIn are great for pushing your content further.
-Create compelling posts about your recent blogs or upcoming events of any sort to keep your audience updated.
+• Use social media: Platforms like LinkedIn are great for spreading your content.
+Create compelling posts about your recent blogs or upcoming events to keep your audience updated.

-• Paid ads: While creating resources like guides or whitepapers sound interesting, it might be hard to distribute them.
-One solution is to run paid ads for promoting such content.
+• Paid ads: While creating resources like guides or whitepapers sounds interesting, it might be hard to distribute them.
+One solution is to run paid ads to promote such content.
 Have clear and compelling messages on your creatives that let people know how a particular resource could be valuable for them.

 • Focus on Conversion Rate Optimization (CRO): Once you create a blog channel, you leverage it to increase submission rates for your other resources.
 CRO-based optimizations can help you do this.
-Focus on interlinking your blogs and resources, building backlinks for them, and use forms in-between blog content to promote resources.
+Focus on interlinking your blogs and resources, building backlinks, and using forms between blog content to promote resources.
 You can also leverage a sidebar or a top sticker to run creatives for newsletters or resources.

 82% prefer live video from a brand to social posts